sam-timmins/smarticus-quizzes/README.md

 To increase user experience, rather than just the text having to be clicked for the user to progress to the chosen category, the whole colour block it sits in carries out this function.
 This allows the user not to have to be as precise with their actions.

-Also situated at the very bottom of the screen in the form of a footer, is the developers name.
+Also situated at the very bottom of the screen in the form of a footer, is the developer's name.
 \
 &nbsp;